simongarton/AdventOfCode/readme_2015.md

 ### Day 2: I Was Told There Would Be No Math

 But there was.
 Not very difficult though.
+Calculating surface area and perimeters of rectangular prisms.

 https://adventofcode.com/2015/day/1